Insight, advice, news and chit chat

 But I joined BNI.
 I went to Toastmasters.
 I practiced until my voice stopped shaking.

-Not because I became a natural.
-But I hated the feeling of fear and really wanted to be “cured”!
+I hated the feeling of fear and really wanted to be “cured”!

 The lesson: The thing you’re avoiding?
 That’s probably the skill you need most.

-I didn’t figure it all out right away, it took me longer than it takes others.
-But 24 years later, I look back and realise – the lessons that felt hardest at the time became the foundations I built everything on.
+I didn’t figure it all out right away; it took me longer than it takes others.
+But 24 years later, I look back and realise – the lessons that felt hardest at the time became the foundations I built everything on!